A couple who spun a web of lies to justify the murder of their nanny have been sentenced to life with a minimum of 30 years, each.

 The prosecution successfully argued that the couple had agreed on a campaign of torture against Sophie and during the course of that campaign she was murdered.
 Detectives could not prove exactly how or when Sophie died and the web of lies told by both defendants was so complex it proved impossible to untangle and say for certain what had happened to her in those last hours.
 In cross-examination Kouider and Medouni blamed each other for Sophie's death, each telling different versions.

-Detective Inspector Domenica Catino, of the Met’s Homicide and Major Crime Command, (HMCC), said: "As the investigating officer in this case I am satisfied that the verdict has bought some justice for Sophie but of course it will never bring her back.
+Detective Inspector Domenica Catino, of the Met’s Homicide and Major Crime Command, (HMCC), said: "As the investigating officer in this case I am satisfied that the sentence and conviction has bought some justice for Sophie but of course it will never bring her back.

 "I cannot imagine what thoughts were going through Sophie’s mind whilst being held a prisoner in those 12 days leading up to her death but from the harrowing images obtained it showed a scared, broken and emaciated young girl who probably knew she was shortly facing death.